eng-it/linux-builds/README.md

 # linux-builds

-These directories track how individual pieces of software were configured and deployed to their locations in /ad/eng/opt/, mainly for reference.
+These directories track how individual pieces of software were configured and deployed to their locations in /ad/eng/opt/ on the BU Engineering Grid, mainly for reference.

 The usual workflow is: